Individual Coverage Health Reimbursement Arrangement (ICHRA)

 Employees of the World Bank and other government organizations who are responsible for their G-5 domestic worker’s health insurance may find the ICHRA to be a good option to help fulfill this obligation.

-This chart will help you compare the various plans and select one that will best meet the needs of your nanny.
-These are contribution rates for 2024.
+The information below will help you compare the various plans and select one that will best meet the needs of your nanny.
+These are contribution rates for 2025.

 Employer funded